Highpoint2000/AirplaneScatter/README.md

 - For equalizing/denoising the audio signals in scatter mode, the use of the AI ​​Denoiser is recommended: https://github.com/Highpoint2000/AI-Denoise
 - To decode RDS as quickly as possible during short-term receptions, the use of the RDS AI decoder is recommended: https://github.com/Highpoint2000/RDS-AI-Decoder

-## FMSCAN.ORG Integration
+## FMSCAN.ORG Integration / How to download and install the userlist1.csv

-Integration of the fmscan.org database file userlist1.csv to display additional information and the transmitter's radiation direction (optical display + score influence):
+Use the userlist1.csv to display additional information and the transmitter's radiation direction (optical display + score influence):

+- Download userlist1.csv from after logging in at fmscan.org (account required)
+- In the menu, go to FMSCAN → Tools (userlist etc.), select mode “FM+ (Tropo)”, choose CSV format, set separator to semicolon, then click DOWNLOAD userlist1.csv
+- Place the downloaded file in the plugin directory …/fm-dx-webserver-main/plugins/AirplaneScatter/userlist1.csv
+- Restart the FM-DX Webserver, then reload your browser.
+The plugin will automatically detect and load the file at startup
+- If the file is missing, the system will continue working normally using only fmdx.org data without the userlist enhancements

+You can find more information in the documentation!

 ## Blacklist and Whitelist Options